dagger/dagger/docs/faq/1232-chain-actions.md

 ---
-slug: /1230/chain-actions
+slug: /1232/chain-actions
 displayed_sidebar: europa
 ---

-# How can I chain actions together ?
+# Chaining actions

 Dependencies are materialized at runtime, when your Cue files are parsed and the corresponding DAG gets generated: